-Osaka: Top 8 Things To Do
+Osaka: Top 10 Things To Do

 Osaka sign in Ten-shiba

-Osaka can be reached from Kyoto by Bullet Train in 13 minutes.
-Trains run every 10 minutes or so and cost Y2860-Y3070.
+Osaka can be reached from Kyoto by Bullet Train in as little as 13 minutes.
+Trains run every 10 minutes or so and cost around Y3080.
 However, the Bullet Train takes you to Shin-Osaka Station, which is on the outskirts.
-To reach the centre of the city, you need to change to another train for Osaka Station.
-We decided to take the slower (Special Rapid) train which goes direct to the more central Osaka Station.
-The Thunderbird takes 26 minutes to reach Osaka Station and costs Y1760.
-And has a great name!
+To reach the centre of the city, you then need to change to another train to reach Osaka Station.

 Bullet Train